VS-Bench: Evaluating VLMs for Strategic Abilities in Multi-Agent Environments

 Figure 6.
 Social Dilemma Behaviors

-Figure 6: Behaviors of two reasoning models and the best-performing open-source models in mixed-motive social dilemma games.
+Figure 6: Social behaviors of Qwen2.5-VL-72B-Ins. with different personas and the best-performing open-source model in each social dilemma game.

 Failure Examples